Granp4sso/cv32e41s/README.md

 various anti-tampering features.

 It started its life as a fork of the OpenHW CV32E40S core that in its turn was based on the CV32E40P core.
+It supports the custom XPMP extension.
+Documentation TODO.

 ## Documentation